ACEMAGIC K1

 Michael Noble's Creative Workflow Test

 The detailed upgrade walkthrough reveals some quirks: opening from the bottom exposes the CPU (avoid this), while the top gives access to two NVMe slots and socketed RAM.
-However, the case is “super annoying to deal with” - the power button can fall out, and two WiFi antenna wires require careful handling.
-For creative work, the reviewer confirms “very usable for 4K video editing, Photoshop, very light work in After Effects” and capable music production with large Kontakt libraries.
-The verdict: “This is a workhorse PC, not a gaming PC.”
+However, the case is "super annoying to deal with": the power button can fall out, and two WiFi antenna wires require careful handling.
+For creative work, the reviewer confirms it is "very usable for 4K video editing, Photoshop" and "very light work in After Effects," and adds that he tried it for music production and found it "completely fine."
+The verdict: "This is a workhorse PC, not a gaming PC."

 Conclusion

 The ACEMAGIC K1 earns a solid recommendation as a creative workhorse and productivity machine.
 Multiple reviewers confirm it handles 4K video editing in DaVinci Resolve and Premiere Pro, Photoshop work, and even music production with large sample libraries.
-The AMD Ryzen 7 7730U processor delivers roughly three times the performance of budget Intel Celeron N100 mini PCs, and the system stays remarkably cool and quiet even under sustained workloads.
+The AMD Ryzen 7 5700U processor delivers roughly three times the performance of budget Intel Celeron N100 mini PCs, and the system stays remarkably cool and quiet even under sustained workloads.

 At current pricing between $330-$410 depending on configuration, the K1 offers strong value for the performance.
 Consider upgrading the stock SATA SSD to NVMe for faster storage speeds, though note this requires a fresh Windows install rather than a simple clone.
 For those looking to compare options, Starry Hope's Mini PC Comparison Chart provides a valuable resource for evaluating the K1 against similar offerings from GEEKOM, Beelink, and other manufacturers.